redphx/better-xcloud/README.md

 No. The "Clarity Boost" feature uses an exclusive API (`Video.msVideoProcessing`) that's only available on Edge browser for desktop at the moment.

 6. **Will it be able to request a lower FPS or increase the maximum bitrate (15Mbps) of the stream?**
 Sorry, no. The server decides all these settings.

+7. **What's the meaning behind the name "Better xCloud"?**
+It's a reference to an Userscript called "better360" that I created many years ago.
+I regret not choosing the name "xCloud Enhancement Suite", or XES for short.

 ## User-Agent
 Moved to [wiki](https://github.com/redphx/better-xcloud/wiki/User‐Agent).